Project milestones: Definition, examples & tracking

 Milestones vs. project deliverables

-project deliverable is a product or result, whereas a milestone is a moment in time.
-Deliverables are sometimes evidence of the completion of a milestone.
+A project deliverable is a product or result, whereas a milestone is a moment in time.
+Deliverables are sometimes evidence of a milestone's completion.

 Example: Deliverables for the rebranding project could include the updated style guide PDF and associated logo files.
-The completion of these projects is worth noting (and even celebrating!), so the marketing manager could add a milestone denoting that achievement.
+The completion of these projects is worth noting (and even celebrating), so the marketing manager could add a milestone to mark that achievement.

 Milestones vs. tasks